Godfrey Ho: Life and career

-Biography
+Ho was born in 1948.
+He began his career as an assistant director for Chang Cheh at the Shaw Brothers Studio, during which time he worked alongside John Woo.

-The young Ho started his career as the assistant director for Chang Cheh at the Shaw Brothers Studio for a few years and worked alongside John Woo.
 His first film was a low-budget production entitled Paris Killers in 1974.
 It was while working with Shaw Brothers where he met Joseph Lai.
 Together, they started IFD Films & Arts and ADDA Audio Video.